-For units occupied by elevated blood lead level (lead poisoned) children under six years of age, a environmental investigation must be conducted (paid for by the PHA).
-If lead hazards are identified during the environmental investigation, the owner must complete hazard reduction activities.
+For units occupied by elevated blood lead level (lead poisoned) children under six years of age, an environmental investigation must be conducted (paid for by the PHA).
+If lead hazards are identified during the environmental investigation, the owner must complete hazard reduction activities within 30 days.
 See HCV GB p.
 10-15 for a detailed description of these requirements.
 For additional information on lead-based paint requirements see 24 CFR 35, Subparts A, B, M, and R.